wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Reservation Lifecycle.md

 [`createReservation()`](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservations/createreservation) - This endpoint creates a reservation with either the `RESERVED` status or the `REQUESTED` status if manual approval is required for confirmation (see manual approval below).

-If you call `createReservation()` with `TABLE_RESERVATIONS.RESERVATION_CREATE_FORCE` permissions, you can set more properties of the reservation in the request.
+If you call `createReservation()` with [elevated permissions](https://www.wix.com/velo/reference/wix-auth/elevate), you can set more properties of the reservation in the request.
 This allows you to create the reservation with a status of your choice, and gives you the option to override the restaurant’s rules regarding online availability and table management.

 ### Requiring manual approval
 To require manual approval for `REQUESTED` reservations at a location before they’re confirmed (`RESERVED`), enable manual approval for online reservations in the [Table Reservations app](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Frestaurants/table-reservations) in your dashboard.